 This is because Google is adjudged to utilize CTR (click-through rate) as a ranking parameter.

-Therefore, you have to stimulate searcher interests, not just focusing on search engines.
+Therefore, you have to stimulate searcher interests, not just focus on search engines.
 Those modifiers are often handy when you attack long-tail keywords.

 You should also consider:

-However, if you follow our Ecommerce SEO checklist above, you’ll be set on the right path and possibly fare better than your competitors.
+However, if you follow our effective eCommerce SEO strategy above, you’ll be set on the right path and possibly fare better than your competitors.